alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ---
 group: Feedback
-name: SwipeAction Swipe Action
+name: SwipeAction
 ---

-# SwipeAction Swipe Action
+# SwipeAction

-Commonly used for gestures such as deleting cells by swiping left or right.
+Commonly used for left-right swipe operations such as delete gestures on cells.

 ## When to Use

 Use swipe actions to display hidden function menus.

-## Code Demo
+## Code Demonstration

 ### Basic Usage